 We are located between the beach and the village.
 The route to the beach is through a beautiful wetland area and typically takes 10 to 20 minutes for the 1.5 km walk.

 Our staff are from a completely different culture and may have different concepts of time, environmental responsibility and customer service, but that’s not to say they won’t be working extremely hard and going out of their way to help you.
-I love hosting guests and am generally around to chat, to guide you or to give advice.
-Equally, I’ll let you be if you just want to hang out in a hammock with a book or enjoy a beach holiday.
+We love hosting guests and even if Simon is off on one of his adventures, Khady and friends are generally around to chat, to guide you or to give advice.
+Equally, we’ll let you be if you just want to hang out in a hammock with a book or enjoy a beach holiday.
 As some earlier guests remarked: “We usually hate the home stay type of accommodation but Simon and Khady have the knack of only being there when you need them!”

 Our home is built with local materials (mud from termite mounds and straw roofs), with minimal cement, using local labour (apart from the imported British labourer – Simon).
 We are solar powered and have European 2-pin sockets (adaptors easily available) – please note that we can’t charge anything with a heating element so you’ll have to leave the hair straighteners at home.
 Water is pumped from the well and not advisable for Europeans to drink, but we can provide large 10 litre or regular bottles of mineral water.
 Wifi access is available free of charge to guests for basic browsing.